 How to Create a Strong Praise Team for Your Church

-A praise team can add excitement and depth to a church service.
-They invite the congregation to worship through music, then lead them in a set of songs or hymns.
-That time can unite all ages of the church family in a unique way.
+A praise team adds energy and depth to a church service.
+It's main job is to invite the congregation to worship God through music by leading them in a set of songs, hymns or a combination of the two.
+Ideally, this time will help all ages in a church family to enter into God's presence together.

 When I became involved with my church's worship ministry, I didn't know how much planning was actually involved in the week-to-week running of the team.
-Then my husband and went to a worship conference and learned a lot about how to effectively start and run a praise team.
+After attending a worship conference, I understood more about effectively starting and running a praise team.

 Write a vision and mission statement for the team